 Don’t Be Afraid to Ask Questions

 Remember, this is as much an opportunity for firms to get to know you as it is for you to get to know firms.
 Ask about work-life balance, what people do in their free time and if there’s an inclusive culture at the firm.
 Feel free to ask these questions to several people as the same firm, and compare answers to see how the culture truly is across different employees.

 Meeting with firms is an exciting time, and it’s crucial you go to events and stand out.
 Before you know it, you’ll be on your way to interviews and, with the adoption of the stand-out skills above, on your way to a career.

 All of Surgent’s CPA prep courses feature unlimited access and are often used as study aids in higher-level accounting classes, making Surgent CPA Review a top-choice among college students who plan on sitting for the CPA Exam.

 Why else do students love Surgent?
 Award-winning adaptive learning software –A.S.A.P.
 Technology– prepares students to pass the CPA Exam fast by identifying and focusing study material on those content areas each student is struggling in.
-This software is so effective, Surgent students achieve pass rates that over 30 points higher than the national average, while saving as many as 400 hours of study time.
+This software is so effective, Surgent students achieve pass rates that over 30 points higher than the national average, while only studying for 58 hours, on average.
 See it for yourself!